Pixel 8

-The Pixel 8 and Pixel 8 Pro are a pair of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 8 and Pixel 8 Pro are a pair of Android-based smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
 They serve as the successors to the Pixel 7 and Pixel 7 Pro, respectively.
 Visually, the phones resemble their respective predecessors, with incremental upgrades to their displays and performance.
 Powered by the third-generation Google Tensor system-on-chip, Google placed heavy emphasis on their artificial intelligence–powered features, especially in the realm of generative AI and photo editing.

 The Pixel 8 and Pixel 8 Pro were officially announced on October 4, 2023, at the annual Made by Google event and were released in the United States on October 12.
 They received generally positive reviews from critics, who praised both the hardware and software despite their modest upgrades.
 The phones' AI features, Google's historic promise of seven years of software updates, and the Pro model's unconventional inclusion of a temperature sensor received significant attention and was heavily scrutinized, drawing mixed reactions.
 The mid-range variant Pixel 8a was released in May 2024.